+Hair loss after hair transplant usually starts at the end of the first week.
+Almost 90-95% transplanted hair shed between 3rd to 4th week.
+No need to worry as it is quite normal.
 Most men are concerned that after a transplant, they will continue to bald.
 Five weeks after a hair implant, the newly transplanted grafts will typically shed, allowing new hairs to develop in.
 Shedding is a natural process that occurs as part of the growth cycle.
 It is natural to shed your transplanted hair after a hair restoration procedure, which is also known as “shock loss.”
 When the new grafts reach a resting period and the volumes are shed, shock loss occurs between two and eight weeks after a FUT or FUE.
 This is a completely normal and natural process that should not be feared.
 Your fresh, healthy volume will begin to develop in their place within a few weeks.
-When you experience hair loss after transplant, there’s nothing to be surprised about, despite the term.
+When you experience hair loss after hair transplant, there’s nothing to be surprised about, despite the term.
 As your new volume begins to develop, you should plan for it and take steps to care for them.

-Why does this loss occur after a transplant?
+Why does this hair loss occur after hair transplant occur?

 After transplant surgery, will shock loss occur in other areas of the scalp?